gterzian/automata/conversation_summary.md

 User identified the root cause: GPU contention.
 Both the main thread (display blit) and worker thread (GIF texture copy) were submitting GPU work simultaneously, causing the main thread to block waiting for the GPU.

-**Solution proposed by user**: Make GIF capture conditional on available time - only capture if there's time between presentation and the next redraw request.
+**Solution proposed by user**: Make GIF capture conditional on thread scheduling - only capture if the worker thread gets scheduled before the main thread handles the next redraw event.

-**The solution**: Restructure the state machine and worker loop to make GIF capture opportunistic:
+**The solution**: Restructure the state machine and worker loop to make GIF capture opportunistic based on thread scheduling:
 1. Add `Presented` state to signal when presentation is complete
 2. Remove unnecessary `Rendering` state
-3. Make worker wait for `Presented` OR `NeedUpdate` (whichever comes first)
+3. Make worker wait for `Presented` OR `NeedUpdate` (whichever comes first based on thread scheduling)
-4. Only capture GIF if `Presented` was seen (meaning there's time before next frame)
+4. Only capture GIF if `Presented` was seen (worker scheduled before main thread's next redraw)
-5. Skip GIF frame if `NeedUpdate` arrives first (next frame started, no time left)
+5. Skip GIF frame if `NeedUpdate` arrives first (main thread scheduled first for next redraw)

-This makes GIF capture opportunistic - it only happens if there's enough time between presentation and the next redraw request.
-If the system is running behind, GIF frames are skipped gracefully, preventing GIF work from blocking the rendering pipeline.
+This makes GIF capture dependent on thread scheduling rather than deterministic timing.
+When GIF capture happens, it runs in parallel with the worker thread computing and scene building.
+The hope is that by the time the worker needs GPU access for rendering, the GIF capture GPU work is complete.
+Importantly, GIF work never interferes with the main thread's GPU usage.

 ### State Machine Restructure